osquery/osquery/docs/wiki/deployment/aws-logging.md

 Custom endpoint for non-AWS Kinesis implementations can be specified with `aws_kinesis_endpoint`.

+If the region to be used is different from the default one present in `aws_region`, or the one in the profile file, then `aws_kinesis_region` can be used.

 ### Kinesis Firehose

 Similarly for Kinesis Firehose delivery streams, the stream name must be specified with `aws_firehose_stream`, and the period can be configured with `aws_firehose_period`.

 Custom endpoint for non-AWS Firehose implementations can be specified with `aws_firehose_endpoint`.

+If the region to be used is different from the default one present in `aws_region`, or the one in the profile file, then `aws_firehose_region` can be used.

 ### Sample Config File